-1. Young children (ages 6-8) – Last summer was the inaugural session for the new Peace Academy of the Sciences and Arts summer school.
-We supported their vision by providing scholarships for local Lucia Mar students.
-This summer we will expand our support to include students from San Luis Coastal district as well.
+1. Young children (ages 6-8) – Two summers ago was the inaugural session for the new Peace Academy of the Sciences and Arts summer school.
+We continue to support their vision by providing scholarships for local Lucia Mar and San Luis Coastal students.
 Last year’s program included 9 languages and 7 ethnicities in its student body!
 Exposing the very young to this level of diversity, we believe, starts them off on the right path!

-3. Middle school and High school students - At this level, we support and supplement the current units of study already being taught, by bringing speakers to the schools.
-These speakers, thus, are the culmination to rich, extensive units of study, thus making the learning experience more meaningful and impactful to the students.
-Our speakers in the past have included a Holocaust survivor, (Dr, Henry Oster), a Lost Boy of Sudan, and a Sudanese refugee (Alepho Deng) and International Rescue Committee worker Joseph Jok (at Judkins and Paulding middle schools, Lucia Mar).
-Next year we plan to include Mesa Middle School (Lucia Mar) and the high schools of Lucia Mar, as well as the schools of San Luis Coastal.
+3. Middle and High School students - At this level, we support and supplement the current units of study already being taught by bringing speakers to the schools.
+These speakers, thus, are the culmination to rich, extensive units of study, thus, making the learning experience more meaningful and impactful to the students.
+This program operates as a coordination between the school districts, Human Rights Watch, and our diversity coalition.

-Feb.
-12 – Joseph Jok, Sudanese refugee and International Rescue Committee worker, spoke to Judkins and Paulding students in connection with their unit of the U.N.
-Universal Declaration of Human Rights and the book A Long Road to Water.
+March 10, 2020 - Joseph Jok, Sudanese refugee and International Rescue Committee worker, will speak to the middle schools of Lucia Mar (Judkins, Paulding, and Mesa), in conjunction with a unit on the U.N.
+Universal Declaration of Human Rights.

 March 11, 2020 - Joseph Jok will speak to the middle schools of San Luis Coastal school district.